-7 The manuscript is actually an abridgement of the original by Diego de Landa Calderón, written around 1566 in Spain, but never recovered since.
+7 The manuscript is actually an abridgement of a manuscript ascribed to bishop Diego de Landa Calderón, written around 1566 in Spain, but never recovered since.
 This abridgement proceeded from one copyist to another until a later version (written around 1660) was uncovered by Brasseur de Bourbourg.